Shallow Belahs

 Shallow Belahs (sometimes Shallow Belars, Small Belahs) is an opal field located west of Deep Belahs, about 300-400 yards south of the Old Four Mile.
 It was discovered in 1912 by Tom Leonard and produced high quality black opal at shallow depths, typically from the surface to around 12 feet.

 Several miners worked claims here over the decades.
 George and Sid Graham uncovered a pocket of gem quality stones in 1938, selling the parcel for £1,500.
 Tom Leonard reportedly broke a fine red-on-black nobby from which he later sold a chip for £5.
-Other successful miners included Tom Duffey, Max Watson, and Bob and Artie Bruce, though the latter found little opal during their time on the field in the Depression years.
+Other successful miners included Tom Duffey and Bob and Artie Bruce, though the latter found little opal during their time on the field in the Depression years.

 According to The Lightning Ridge Book by Stuart Lloyd, total production from Shallow Belahs had reached £13,500 by 1967.